What are my rights as a tenant?

 - not interfere with the supply of gas, power, water, telephone services, or other services to the premises, unless it is necessary for maintenance or repair, or to prevent danger

-For more information about any of these rights and obligations see the Building and Housing Information website.
+For more information about any of these rights and obligations see the Tenancy Services website.

 Back to top